missionpinball/mpf-docs/install/mac.rst

 Here is the quick version:

 1. If you do not have Python, install Python 3.9.13 from python.org.
 If you have an M1/M2 Mac, be sure to get the Universal installer, not the Intel one. (https://www.python.org/ftp/python/3.9.13/python-3.9.13-macos11.pkg)

 2. Install Homebrew (https://brew.sh/).
 This will also install the Xcode command line tools if you don't have them.
 A lot of stuff will scroll by and it might take awhile.

+3. Use brew to install the libraries and other support files MPF needs: ``brew install SDL2 SDL2_mixer SDL2_image gstreamer gst-plugins-base gst-plugins-good gst-plugins-bad gst-plugins-ugly pipx``

-5. Run ``pipx ensurepath`` which will configure things pipx installs to be able to run from anywhere.
+4. Run ``pipx ensurepath`` which will configure things pipx installs to be able to run from anywhere.

+5. If you have an M1/M2 Apple Silicon Mac, run the following command: ``pip3 install --no-deps ruamel.yaml==0.15.100``

-6. Use pipx to install MPF with all optional components. ``pipx install "mpf[all]" --pip-args="--pre" --python $(which python3) --verbose --include-deps``
+6. (Now we are back to the same instructionsf for M1 or Intel processors) Use pipx to install MPF with the Text UI components. ``pipx install "mpf[cli]" --pip-args="--pre" --python $(which python3) --verbose --include-deps``.

-7. Use pipx to install MPF-MC. ``pipx install mpf-mc --pip-args="--pre" --python $(which python3) --verbose --include-deps``
+7. Use pipx to install MPF-MC into the mpf environment. ``pipx inject mpf mpf-mc --pip-args="--pre" --verbose --include-deps --include-apps``

 At this point, MPF 0.56.0.devXX and MPF-MC 0.56.0.devXX are installed.
 (The "XX" in the version will be the dev build numbers.)